 “I had spent years witnessing millions of taxpayer dollars being squandered through the systemic failure of poorly managed infrastructure contracts,” Avard said.
 “I knew there was a clear gap in the market so I resigned my day job, in council, in August 2017 and started a software company the following week to build the solution.”

 With cost blowouts and lost visibility on project and contract overspend rife across government and corporate sectors, Avard says there is incredible demand for her technology solution.

 “The software we have developed allows risk identification at every stage of a delivery but, more importantly, before you tender you can mitigate against risks and potentially avoid budget blowouts,” she explained.

-“Our software includes procurement processes which support visibility, transparency and accountability in contract delivery, ultimately saving organisations millions of dollars.”
+“Our software for local Governments includes procurement processes which support visibility, transparency and accountability in contract delivery, ultimately saving organisations millions of dollars.”

 Within the company’s first year, Avard has already partnered with 10 per cent of Queensland’s local government, many of whom are in remote parts of the state.

 The Palm Island Aboriginal Shire Council was one of the first councils to partner with SurePact.

 Sarah Wrigglesworth, Palm Island Aboriginal Shire Council Director of Works and Facilities, oversees a team of 100, with 90 per cent of the council project expenditure sitting under her portfolio.

 In charge of all key infrastructure projects across Palm Island from water treatment plants and building new jetties to new commercial buildings, Wrigglesworth said SurePact gives her better oversight over all projects and funding, while helping to identify potential risks when it comes to their workforce and suppliers.